gitbush/jobseek/readme.md

     - Admin - monitor job posts and jobseekers, authenticate users before allowing access.
 2. Click to apply:
     - Allow jobseekers to send their CV to employers from job post page.
+3. Custom error pages
+    - More descriptive error pages
+4. File upload
+    - Employers can currrently input a url for their company logo.
+This can lead to the url being invalid and losing the logo.
+      A file upload functionality would be a more secure way.

 # Technologies Used